Trump slump? International arrivals data may be wrong

 That “Trump slump” we’ve been hearing about in travel may not be as bad it seems.

-The U.S. Department of Commerce says government statistics showing a decrease in international arrivals may be wrong.
-The department is suspending publication of the data pending revision.
+The U.S. Department of Commerce says government statistics showing a decrease in international arrivals to the United States may be wrong.
+Publication of the data has been suspended until it can be revised.

-The most recent government statistics, published in March, showed a nearly 4 percent drop in international arrivals to the United States during the first eight months of 2017, compared with the same period in 2016.
+The most recent government statistics showed a nearly 4 percent drop in international arrivals to the U.S., January-August 2017, compared with the same period in 2016.
+That was at odds with data from many other sectors of the travel industry showing upward trends.

-Travel experts applauded the government’s intention to re-analyze the data.
-But many remain concerned about a Trump slump.
+Experts from around the travel industry applauded the effort to get the numbers right.
+But some cautioned that there is still concern about a Trump slump.

 Most Read Business Stories